Laura-Kimble/Yelp-Reviews/README.md

 Rating websites that allow users to provide numerical ratings of movies, restaurants, products, etc. can be helpful to consumers, however often times the ratings seem to center around a certain number, e.g.,

-Yelp.com is a website that allows people to give a star rating of 1-5 for local businesses they've visited - including restaurants, shops, bars, mechanics, etc.  As a frequent user and contributer on Yelp.com, I'm interested in the distribution of these ratings, and how they may vary across cities, types of businesses, users, etc.  It seems that ratings tend to center around ~4 stars, and most businesses have an average star rating of 3.5 to 4.5 stars.
+<a href="https://www.yelp.com">Yelp.com</a> is a website that allows people to give a star rating of 1-5 for local businesses they've visited - including restaurants, shops, bars, mechanics, etc.  As a frequent user and contributer on Yelp.com, I'm interested in the distribution of these ratings, and how they may vary across cities, types of businesses, users, etc.  It seems that ratings tend to center around ~4 stars, and most businesses have an average star rating of 3.5 to 4.5 stars.

 I'm also interested to see if types of businesses vary b

 ## Data Description

 Yelp provides <a href="https://www.yelp.com/dataset">an open dataset</a> for academic/research purposes, available as downloadable .json files.
-It includes a subset of Yelp businesses, reviews, users, photos, "tips", and "check-ins" across 10 metro areas in the U.S. and Canada, over the years 2004-2014.
+It includes a subset of Yelp businesses, reviews, users, photos, "tips", and "check-ins" across 10 metro areas in the U.S. and Canada, over the years 2004-2018.
 For this project, I focused on the businesses and users data, investigating average star ratings and review counts across various attributes of the businesses.

 <div style="text-align:center"><img src="images/Yelp_dataset.png" /></div>

 The Yelp data is provided in .json files, one file each for businesses, users, and reviews.
 There are 192,609 businesses and 1,637,138 users.
 I initially wanted to also include the review data in my analysis (6M+ reviews), but for this exploratory data analysis project I excluded it.